hanyvwang/multivariate-statistics/README.md

+# S&DS 5630 Multivariate Statistics - Assignment Code

-This repository contains my assignment code for S&DS 5630 Multivariate Statistics.
+This repository contains my assignment code for **S&DS 5630 Multivariate Statistics**.

-Course Instructor: Jonathan Reuning-Scherer
+Course Instructor: **Jonathan Reuning-Scherer**

-Disclaimer / References
+## Disclaimer / References

-Some parts of this code were inspired by or adapted from course materials, including lecture notes and example code provided by the instructor.
+- Some parts of this code were inspired by or adapted from course materials, including lecture notes and example code provided by the instructor.